Should you switch to a fixed energy tariff?

 How much does a fixed energy tariff cost?

-While some five million households have a fixed deal - around one million more compared to the last quarter - about 27 million households are sitting on the energy price cap.
-Ofgem estimates that if the October level of the cap applied for a 12-month period, it would cost an average household £1,717 a year.
+While some five million households have a fixed energy deal, about 27 million households are sitting on the energy price cap.
+The current energy price cap gives an average annual bill of £1,717 for typical usage.

 The cap sets the maximum price that can be charged for each unit (kilowatt hour, or kWh) of energy and standing charges on a standard variable - or default - tariff.
 This limit stays in place for three months.
-The next set of price cap unit rates (1 October to 31 December) are:
+The current price cap unit rates (1 October to 31 December) are:

 Swipe to scroll horizontally